stephen-cloud/c-19-2/docs/awesome-table.md

     </Grid>
 );
 ```
 Try it again.
 Ugh.
-Although Material Table is already looking promising, it looks like we need some icons.
+Although Material Table is showing promise, it looks like we need some icons.

 ![Material Table Broken Icons](./assets/screenshots/material-table-broken-icons.png)

 Follow the instructions in <https://material-table.com/#/docs/install>.

 Yay.
-This table's looking properly amazing.
+This table's looking properly amazing now.
 Search works for string and numeric fields.

 ![Material Table Starter](./assets/screenshots/material-table-starter.png)

 ## But of course we're not stopping here

-We're not, because this is a tutorial on Material Table and how to integrate with AWS Amplify.
+We're not, because this is a tutorial about React Material UI, Material Table and how to integrate with AWS Amplify.
 There's still lots to do before we're awesome.

 Try pressing the "ADD VEHICLE" button.
 See the total increase?
 Cool.
 Press it 1,000 more times.
 It slows down.
 A lot.
-Retrieving all the vehicles every time clearly doesn't work.
+Retrieving all the vehicles every time clearly doesn't scale.
 Not so cool.

 Let's paginate.
-But first—in a bold move bordering on reckless—remove the `vehicles` state and the `fetchAll()` function.
+But first — in a bold move bordering on reckless — remove the `vehicles` state and the `fetchAll()` function.
 Comment it out in `subscriber()`.
-We're going need something here, and this will remind us.
+We're clearly going need something here, and this will remind us.

 `function Vehicles()` now starts